5 stunning examples of sponsored content to inspire your next campaign

 types of sponsored content?

-• social media posts, primarily in-feed ads;
+• social media posts, primarily in-feed ads

-• sponsored videos, including youtube videos;
+• sponsored videos, including YouTube videos

 • articles and posts from bloggers.

-What’s the difference
+What’s the difference between sponsored content and native advertising?

 There’s a lot of confusion around sponsored content versus types of native advertising and the difference between the two.
 Both include content that’s paid for by the brand, lives on someone else’s website — be it social media, industry publications, editorial content, or somewhere else — and is built to blend in with other content found there.